bell-kevin/stacksProject/README.md

 Print the queue Add another name
 Print the queue In a loop, until the queue is empty, remove a name and print it.

-Then repeat the same code, in the same project, to create and work with a stack.
+Then repeat the same code, in the same project, to create and work with a stack